enyi-blackcoffee/airopay-loan-api-docs/README.md

     "result": []
 }
 ```
-this means you are to present the jwtoken generated or revalidate it using the initial email address and salt provided at registeration.
+This means you are to present the jwtoken generated or revalidate it using the initial email address and salt provided at registeration.
 <br/>
 <br/>
 <br/>